CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/appengine-jobs.md

     }
     ```

 8. Now after rebuilding, our action is already available in background processing in Administration Panel, and we can activate it.
-(If you don;t know how to do it then please check Configuration and Administration#Backgroundprocessing) When you open Job configuration you can see ale details from our annotation and also plugin id - from plugin manifest.
+(If you don't know how to do it then please check [Configuration and Administration](../../administrators-guide/configuration-and-administration/overview.md#background-processing)).
+When you open Job configuration, you can see all details from our annotation and also plugin id - from plugin manifest.

     ![Event Job](./media/appengine-jobs/event-job-activation.webp)
 9. Now lets add logic to our Job.
-10. First we need to retrieve Sales Order DocEntry from event Message.
+10. First, we need to retrieve Sales Order DocEntry from event Message.
 We can do it by deserializing message

     ```csharp
     dynamic json = JsonConvert.DeserializeObject(Message.Body);
     int DocEntry = json.DocEntry;
     ```

-11. Now we can get derails regarding Sales Order using simple Query.
-We will create separate method for this
+11. Now, we can get details regarding Sales Order using simple Query.
+We will create separate method for this.

     GetSalesOrderDetails